enji7/runeemon/README.md

 info               prints available information for the given runtimes
 ```

+Pro tip: You can also put the runtime names before the actual command.

 ## Command Line Completion

 On the Linux shell, use the following command to enable auto-completion for runEEmon's command line parameters (by pressing 'Tab'):